Address

 You can also make your own list.

-The exhibition is telling the story of Avaldsnes as a meeting place between costal Norway and Europe – from the Bronze Age to the Middle Ages.
+Avaldsnes is part of the European Viking Cultural Route called FOLLOW THE VIKINGS.
+The Viking Age (750–1100) saw Norway, Sweden, and Denmark rise as political forces across Europe.
+Vikings were not only pirates and warriors but also sailors, merchants, craftsmen, and nation-builders.
+The exhibition is telling the story of Avaldsnes as a meeting place between coastal Norway and Europe – from the Bronze Age to the Middle Ages.
 The main focus is on the period 200 – 1400 B.C.